dapr/docs/daprdocs/content/en/getting-started/quickstarts/resiliency/resiliency-serviceinvo-quickstart.md

 Observe Dapr resiliency capabilities by simulating a system failure.
 In this Quickstart, you will:

-- Run two microservice applications, `checkout` and `order-processor`. `checkout` will continuously make Dapr service invocation requests to `order-processor`.
+- Run two microservice applications: `checkout` and `order-processor`. `checkout` will continuously make Dapr service invocation requests to `order-processor`.
 - Trigger the resiliency spec by simulating a system failure.
 - Remove the failure to allow the microservice application to recover.